Brian Walshe pleaded guilty to disposing of his wife’s body. Here’s what that could mean for his murder trial

 By Lauren del Valle, CNN

-(CNN) — A Massachusetts man on trial for murdering his wife in 2023 admitted this week that he disposed of her body in dumpsters and misled police, but his lawyers insist he is not admitting to her murder.
+(CNN) — A Massachusetts man on trial for murdering his wife in 2023 has admitted he disposed of her body in dumpsters and misled police, but his lawyers insist he is not admitting to her murder.

 Now, with the court having chosen the jury that will consider the murder charge still haunting him, the question becomes: How will Brian Walshe’s legal team defend him?